en

 Workshop Motivation

-The importance of real-world conversational speech extends beyond technological advancementit is essential for building AI systems that can understand and respond naturally in multilingual, dynamic, and context-rich environments.
+The importance of real-world conversational speech extends beyond technological advancement—it is essential for building AI systems that can understand and respond naturally in multilingual, dynamic, and context-rich environments.
 This is especially crucial for next-generation human-AI interaction systems, where spoken dialogue serves as a primary mode of communication.

-Thus, this workshop aims to bridge the gap by hosting the challenge of building multilingual conversational speech language models together with the release of a real-world multilingual conversational speech dataset.
+Thus, this workshop aims to bridge the gap by hosting the challenge of building multilingual conversational speech language models (MLC-SLM) together with the release of a real-world multilingual conversational speech dataset.

-Task Setting
+Task Setting and Evaluation

-Task 1: Multilingual Conversational Speech Recognition
+Task I: Multilingual Conversational Speech Recognition

 No prior or oracle information will be provided during evaluation (e.g., no pre-segmented utterances or speaker labels).